Porges/ways-to-play/src/articles/cards/ceki/index.md

 ## Card Names

-For each card in the table below I show first (i.e. at left) a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements, and then a modern card from a deck purchased in Bali  in 2019.
-The Malaysian & Singaporean decks are closer in style to the older deck.
+For each card in the table below I show in order (left-to-right)

+1. a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements,
+2. and then a modern card from a deck purchased in Bali in 2019.

+(Modern Malaysian & Singaporean decks are closer in style to the older deck.)

 Each card in the deck has its own nickname, based on its appearance.
-The rows in the table are as follows:
+The columns in the table are as follows:

 <dl>